Start here

 What if I have no mechanical skills?

 You'll pick it up.
 Everyone helps everyone.
-LO206 in particular is forgiving — you can race all year and barely touch the engine.
+LO206 in particular is pretty forgiving.
+You can race all year and barely touch the engine, and you'll find plenty of help around the pits.

 What's the fastest way to embarrass myself?